 OBGYN-447C.
 Clinical Obstetrics Sub-Internship.
 This course is for students preparing for general practice of medicine, pediatrics, or obstetrics and gynecology.
 This course studies the relationship of clinical factors during pregnancy, labor, and delivery.
 Emphasis is placed on abnormal conditions of pregnancy as related to the infant.
 Current problems in the maternal-fetal relationship are outlined.
 The student functions on an intern level and takes part in activities of the house staff and faculty in the inpatient and outpatient arenas.
 Opportunities for experience in prenatal ultrasound, diagnosis and genetic counseling available.
 Meet on the 5th floor of Duke Hospital, L&D workroom at 6:45AM on the rotation's first day (rounds begin at 7:10AM).
-For more information, please contact Dr. Sarah Dotters-Katz at sd132@duke. edu.
-Secondary contact: Jordan Toole at 613-5156 or jordan.toole@duke.edu.
+For more information, please contact Dr. Sarah Dotters-Katz at sarah.dotters-katz@duke.edu.
+Secondary Contact: Cescille Gesher (cescille.gesher@duke.edu).
 Credit: 5.
 Enrollment: max 2.
 Dr. Sarah Dotters-Katz, MD